-39. Rinse recyclables before sorting them.
+- Rinse recyclables before sorting them.
 Be sure to wash the bins weekly, too.

-41. If you use garbage cans, keep their lids shut tight.
+- Keep trash can lids shut tight.
 You might even consider using bungee cords to make sure the top stays closed.

-43. Keep the floor swept.
-Dust and dirt trap moisture which leads to mold and mildew.
-And at least once a year do a garage deep-cleaning.
+- And at least once a year do a garage deep-cleaning.

-46. Get rid of musty smells in closets, basements, and cupboards by leaving an open box of chalk tucked in one corner.
+Treat musty spots.
+Get rid of musty smells in closets, basements, and cupboards by leaving an open box of chalk tucked in one corner.
 The chalk will absorb moisture, so mildew doesn’t grow.
 Replace it monthly.

-47. Bathe.
+Bathe.
 If you’ve been working outdoors, or you just came home from the gym, take a shower before sitting down on your furniture.
 Otherwise, you’ll transfer your smell to your furnishings, and they’re not so easy to clean.

 Let the light shine.
 Sunlight controls moisture and kills many odor-causing organisms in the air, so don’t keep your house shut up and dark all the time.
 Open curtains and windows daily for at least 10 minutes to let fresh air into your home while allowing odors out.